 - Blueprint Builder – Build your own career plan.
 Choose a career, access education and funding, and get a job.

-- Career Trek – Watch real life videos of 95 jobs throughout B.C.
+- Career Trek – Watch over 160 short videos of people in a variety of jobs throughout B.C.

-- B.C.'s Top Careers – Check out the top jobs in demand in B.C.
+- B.C.'s High Opportunity Occupations – Check out the top jobs in demand in B.C.

 - WorkBC Career Profiles – Find details on jobs that could be perfect for you, including salary, duties, education and expected demand.

-- What Are You Made Of? – Click on words that best describe you and discover what careers suit you, as well as videos and profiles of careers in trades.
+- What Are You Made Of? – Click on words that best describe you and discover what careers suit you.
+You'll also find videos and profiles of trades careers.